All Episodes

 Plus, let's face something else.

-If I didn't take vacation, nothing huge ever would happen.
+If I didn't take vacation, nothing huge ever would happen because it only happens when I go away.

-I've got a note here from our buddy in Seattle, a hutch.
+I just got a note here from our buddy in Seattle, a hutch.

-Says, hey, I'm from Seattle.
+It says, hey, I'm from Seattle.

-I am from Seattle, and you can't get to the water on Saturdays for so much traffic pulling boats.
+I am from Seattle, and you can't get to the water on Saturdays for so much traffic-pulling boats.

 We're taking three vacations this summer, and we're as broke as everybody else.